 I wish this was cleaner, it required a lot of faith to step into the premises.

-Everywhere you go in Khatu you would see the three arrows of Khatu Shyam or Barbarik.
-Most conspicuously you would see them on the cars.
+Everywhere you go in the town you would see the three arrows.
+Most conspicuously you would see them on cars.
 It says – Haare Ka Sahara, Baba Shyam Hamara.
 Meaning – The Supporter of the defeated – Our Shyam.

-There are accommodations available in Khatu, but you can do this as a trip from Jaipur.
+There are accommodations available in the town, but you can do this on a trip from Jaipur.

 For Aarti, timings refer to the temple website.